 - Ronald O’Hanley, a Class A director, is chairman and chief executive officer of State Street.
 O’Hanley was previously president and chief operating officer of State Street, and before that, president and chief executive officer of State Street Global Advisors.
 He joined State Street in 2015 from Fidelity Investments, where he was president of Asset Management and Corporate Services.
 He previously worked at BNY Mellon Asset Management and was a partner at McKinsey & Company.
-O’Hanley serves on the boards of Unum Corp., Beth Israel Lahey Health, ABL Space Systems, The Boston Foundation, The Ireland Funds, IYRS School of Technology and Trades, Syracuse University, and WBUR.
+O’Hanley serves on the boards of Unum Corp., Beth Israel Lahey Health, ABL Space Systems, The Boston Foundation, The Ireland Funds, IYRS School of Technology and Trades, Syracuse University, Financial Services Forum, and WBUR.
 He chairs the board of directors of the Greater Boston Chamber of Commerce and most recently served on the Federal Reserve’s Federal Advisory Council.

-- Sushil K. Tuli, a Class A director, is chairman and chief executive officer of Leader Bank and the president, chairman and chief executive officer of its holding company, Leader Bancorp, Inc. Tuli has been a leader in the Massachusetts financial services sector for nearly 35 years.
+- Sushil K. Tuli, a Class A director, is chairman and chief executive officer of Leader Bank and the president, chairman, and chief executive officer of its holding company, Leader Bancorp, Inc. Tuli has been a leader in the Massachusetts financial services sector for nearly 35 years.
 In May 2002, he founded Leader Bank, which has become a leading community bank in Massachusetts.
 Tuli served as chair of the Massachusetts Mortgage Bankers Association in 1999.
 He currently serves on the board of directors for the Massachusetts Growth Capital Corporation, the Greater Boston Chamber of Commerce, and the board of trustees for the Dana-Farber Cancer Institute.

-- Lauren A. Smith, a Class B director, is the chief health equity and strategy officer for the CDC Foundation based in Atlanta.
-Previously, Smith was co-CEO of FSG, a mission-driven social impact consulting firm based in Boston, which provides strategy and evaluation support to foundations, businesses, and nonprofits to achieve equitable social change.
+- Lauren A. Smith, a Class B director, is the chief health equity and strategy officer for the Atlanta-based CDC Foundation.
+Previously, Smith was co-CEO of FSG, a mission-driven social impact consulting firm based in Boston which provides strategy and evaluation support to foundations, businesses, and nonprofits to achieve equitable social change.
 Smith has more than 25 years of experience working at the intersection of the health care, public policy, and public health fields.
 She has published extensively in peer-reviewed literature on health equity and the implications of social policies on child and family well-being.
 Smith has also served on numerous national and state advisory committees that focus on public health and health care.
 Smith speaks regularly about strategic philanthropy and collective impact.
-Her prior leadership roles include serving as the medical director and interim commissioner for the Massachusetts Department of Public Health.
+Her prior leadership roles include serving as the medical director and interim commissioner of the Massachusetts Department of Public Health.
 She was also the national medical director of the Medical Legal Partnership for Children and the medical director of the pediatric inpatient service at Boston Medical Center, where she was on faculty in the Department of Pediatrics at Boston University School of Medicine.
 Her experience in federal and state government includes roles as a policy analyst in the Office of Inspector General for the U.S. Department of Health and Human Services and as a W.T.
 Grant Health Policy Fellow in the office of the Massachusetts Speaker of the House.
 Smith is active in civic organizations and is on the board of several nonprofits, as well as the board of Blue Cross Blue Shield of Massachusetts.

 Federal Advisory Council Representative

 - Robert F. Rivers has been the chair and chief executive officer of Eastern Bank since 2017.
-He joined Eastern Bank in 2006 as its vice chair and chief banking officer, and he became president in 2007, chief operating officer in 2012, and an Eastern Bank director in 2017.
-Prior to Eastern Bank, Rivers was the executive vice president for retail banking at the former Commercial Federal Bank in Omaha, Neb., and he also held a number of staff and line leadership positions at M&T Bank in Buffalo, N.Y.
+He joined Eastern Bank in 2006 as its vice chair and chief banking officer.
+He became president in 2007, chief operating officer in 2012, and an Eastern Bank director in 2017.
+Prior to working at Eastern Bank, Rivers was the executive vice president for retail banking at the former Commercial Federal Bank in Omaha, Neb., and he also held a number of staff and line leadership positions at M&T Bank in Buffalo, N.Y.
 Rivers currently serves as the board chair of the Dimock Center, a Boston-based health care and human services provider.
 He is a member of the executive committee of the Greater Boston Chamber of Commerce, a member of the Massachusetts Business Roundtable, and a trustee of Stonehill College.
 He also serves on the board of the Lowell Plan, the leadership council of the Lawrence Partnership, the board of advisors of the JFK Library Foundation, and the Boston Women’s Workforce Council.